shkhammad/Space-Warrior/README.md

  - The game ends when both collide and the total score is displayed.

- - Play it again and see if you can set your highest score.
+ - Challenge yourself to beat your best score.

  - More levels and bosses will be added in the future :)